smithc36-tcd/hpc-group/assignment_one/ass_1.md

 **What is the total number of cores and memory of the Dardel computer?**

 - 162,560 Total cores in the CPU partition.
-With 156.672TB of memory.
+With 157,928 GB of memory.